fatopato/Garage-API/README.md

 The status info shows the vehicles on the garage and the occupied slots.

-Sample requests can be seen on the POSTMAN Collection: https://www.getpostman.com/collections/5fb78cce091d6c292649
+Sample requests can be seen on the POSTMAN Collection.
+You can import the POSTMAN collection below: https://www.getpostman.com/collections/5fb78cce091d6c292649